 - people with disabilities [not the handicapped, the disabled, or the differently abled]

 According to The American Heritage Dictionary of the English Language, Latina refers to a woman of Latin American descent.
 Latino refers to a Latin American person of either sex.
 Although Spanish nouns have one of two grammatical genders—masculine or feminine—English nouns do not.
 Spanish rules cannot reasonably determine English usage.
-The construction Latino/a, aside from being an unpronounceable abbreviation, is both nonstandard and redundant.
-The same rule applies to the use of Chicano/a.
-Avoid their use.
+It follows that the constructions Latino/a and Latin@, aside from being, for all practical purposes, unpronounceable, are unrecognized by either of the dictionaries used as references for university publication style.
+These constructions should be avoided, and used only at the request of the subject of a piece of writing (see Inclusive Language).
+The same rule applies for the use of Chicano/a.

 Greeks (capitalized) are both people from Greece and members of fraternities and sororities.
 The latter belong to Greek-letter organizations.